Main campus of the Georgia Institute of Technology: Cloudman Hall

 Cloudman Residence Hall is a residence hall in the Georgia Tech Freshman Experience.
 Cloudman Hall is dedicated to Josiah Cloudman.
 Cloudman was built in 1931 and last renovated in 1995.
 Cloudman originally cost $128,000 to construct and was designed by architects Bush-Brown, Gailey & Associates.
 Cloudman is set to be renovated again in the coming decade.
 As of 2019 it has a bed count of 119.

 It is by the northern wing of Brittain Dining Hall, while Harris Hall is the southern wing.
 Cloudman is a coed residence hall.

-Cloudman Hall was the site of a dry ice bombing that resulted in the Atlanta Bomb Squad responding in October 2005.
-A Glenn Hall resident had made several dry ice bombs and left them outside of the hall.
-The preceding morning, a facilities employee detonated the bombs by accident causing slight hearing damage.
-The student was initially charged with felony possession of a destructive device and reckless conduct.